 - It can be installed in metro cities where the drinking water is the only water used for all purposes, which keeps the drinking water from being wasted.

-- These controllers are compact, easy to installed, and easy to move.
+- These controllers are compact, easy to install, and easy to move.

 - The sensor can be free of corrosion and the maintenance cost is very low.